-MANAGEMENT Prerequisite: 2420:103 or permission.
+MANAGEMENT 3 credits Prerequisite: 2420:103 or permission.
 Provides students with an overview of human resource management functions.
-Includes planning, EEO/AA, selection, development, legal environment, compensation, labor relations, appraisal systems, and career plannancial statement analysis, and specialized accounting software.
+Includes planning, EEO/AA, selection, development, legal environment, compensation, labor relations, appraisal systems, and career planning.

-BASIC ACCOUNTING I

-Accounting for sole proprietorships operating as service and merchandising concerns.
+211 BASIC ACCOUNTING I Accounting for sole proprietorships operating as service and merchandising concerns.
 Includes handling of cash, accounts receivable, inventories, plant/equipment, and payroll.

 BASIC ACCOUNTING II 212 3 credits Prerequisite: 2420:211.
 A study of accounting as it applies to partnerships and corporations.
-Includes stocks, bonds, cash flows, fi-
+Includes stocks, bonds, cash flows, financial statement analysis, and specialized accounting software.

-- ESSENTIALS OF MANAGEMENT ACCOUNTING 3 credits

-Prerequisite: 2420:211.
-Study of the interpretation and use of ac-213 counting data by management in decision making and the planning and controlling of business activities. - ESSENTIALS OF INTERMEDIATE ACCOUNTING 3 credits 214 Prerequisite: 2420:212.
-Study of development of financial accounting theory and its application to problems of financial statement generation, account valuation, analysis of working capital and determination of net income. - SURVEY OF COST ACCOUNTING 216 Prerequisite: 2420:213.
-Provides student with conceptual understanding of how accounting information is developed and used for product costing, decision making, and managerial planning and - SURVEY OF TAXATION 4 credits 217 Prerequisite: 2420:212.
-Survey course of basic tax concepts, research, planning, and preparation of returns for individuals. partnerships, and corporations.
-Federal, state and local business taxes are discussed. - AUTOMATED BOOKKEEPING 218 2 credits Corequisite: 2420:212.
+- ESSENTIALS OF MANAGEMENT ACCOUNTING 213 Prerequisite: 2420:211.
+Study of the interpretation and use of accounting data by management in decision making and the planning and controlling of business activities. - ESSENTIALS OF INTERMEDIATE ACCOUNTING 214 Prerequisite: 2420:212.
+Study of development of financial accounting theory and its application to problems of financial statement generation, account valuation, analysis of working capital and determination of net income. - SURVEY OF COST ACCOUNTING 3 credits 216 Prerequisite: 2420:213.
+Provides student with conceptual understanding of how accounting information is developed and used for product costing, decision making, and managerial planning and control. - SURVEY OF TAXATION 217 Prerequisite: 2420:212.
+Survey course of basic tax concepts, research, planning, and preparation of returns for individuals, partnerships, and corporations.
+Federal, state and local business taxes are discussed. - AUTOMATED BOOKKEEPING 2 credits Corequisite: 2420:212.
 Provides experience with accounting software packages to include the processing of general ledger, accounts receivable, accounts payable, and payroll transactions.

-BUSINESS ACCOUNTING PROJECTS 219 3 credits Prerequisites: 2420:212, 213, 216.
+BUSINESS ACCOUNTING PROJECTS Prerequisites: 2420:212, 213, 216.
 Capstone course for accounting: involves advanced problem and critical thinking on topics in financial, managerial, cost and tax accounting.

-243 SURVEY IN FINANCE 3 credits
+243 SURVEY IN FINANCE